amitasil/qa-task/readme.md

 ##Tests
 # Used CodeceptJS to write the tests

-#To run all the tests, use commend:
+#To run all the tests, use command:
 `npx codeceptjs run --steps`

 #To run specific test (for e.g. Factorial), use command:
-'npx codeceptjs run --grep "Factorial"'
+`npx codeceptjs run --grep "Factorial"`